Azure/azure-osconfig/src/agents/gc/README.md

 - Definition location: select here the Azure subscription.
 - Name: enter the name for the policy (e.g. for the prototype this can be "Ensure the device host name is configured")
 - Description: enter here the description for the policy
-- Category: Select `Use Existing` and `Guest Configuration`.
+- Category: Select `Use Existing` and `Guest Configuration`
-- Policy rule: paste the contents of the JSON file containing the policy definition.
+- Policy rule: paste the contents of the JSON file containing the policy definition

 Then save.

 Next, the new policy needs to be asigned.
 Go to Azure Portal | Policy | Definitions and asign the policy.
 Select the subscription and resource group where the policy will be targeted at (to all Arc devices in that group).
-Select 'Include Arc connected machines' and uncheck the uncheck the 'only show parameters' box.
-Enter the desired value for the policy parameter, in this case 'DesiredString', containing the desired host name for the device.
+Select `Include Arc connected machines` and uncheck the uncheck the 'only show parameters' box.
+Enter the desired value for the policy parameter, in this case `DesiredString`, containing the desired host name for the device.

 To delete a policy, delete it first from Azure Portal | Policy | Assignments, then from Azure Portal | Policy | Definitions.